Skip to main content

 PhD programmes

-In the academic year 2023-2024, public prices for the preparation of doctoral theses range from €60.3 per year in Andalusia to €401.1 per year in Catalonia, depending on the services offered to their doctoral students.
+In the academic year 2024-2025, public prices for the academic supervision of the thesis range from €60.3 per year (Andalusia) to €401.1 per year (Catalonia), depending on the services offered.

 Fees only new students have to pay